mangi07/assetmanager_flask/src/front/README.md

     ./src/js/config.js
 and follow example's suggestions to modify newly created ./src/js/config.js to your liking.

-* Secondly, for configuring server proxy, edit ./vue.config.js to change its publicPath
+* Secondly, for configuring server proxy, copy ./example_vite.config.js to new file ./vite.config.js and edit ./vite.config.js to change its publicPath as appropriate.

 #### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).